iVinicius/roles-service/README.md

 ```

 ## Technologies Used
-Java 11 (no real preference, I wasn't planning on using any feature from newer version)
+1. Java 11 - no real preference, I wasn't planning on using any feature from newer version
-MongoDB (makes complete sense with the the user/team domains to use a No-SQL option.
-Since this is domain service I would still opt for Mongo over Cassandra (free).
+2. MongoDB - makes complete sense with the the user/team domains to use a No-SQL option.
+Since this is domain service I would still opt for Mongo over Cassandra.
+DynamoDB is still faster than both but not free and quite expensive.
-WebFlux/Reactor (most resource optimization JVM framework available for Webservices and completely compatible with No-SQL and Microservices)
+3. WebFlux/Reactor - most resource optimization JVM framework available for Webservices and completely compatible with No-SQL and Microservices
-Lombok (for speed of development and convenience)
+4. Lombok - for speed of development and convenience
-Swagger (for API inbuilt documentation and facilitation of use)
+5. Swagger - for API inbuilt documentation and facilitation of use
-JUnit/Mockito/Reactor-test (for testing.
-Just the default capabilities for Java unit testing)
+6. JUnit/Mockito/Reactor-test - for testing.
+Just the default capabilities for Java unit testing

 ## Observations
 1. I could have added Liquidbase for database change management however is less painful to just call the API (it's very easy right)